 In addition, $400 million was added to the administration's request to pay for surveillance planes, helicopters and other means to stop the flow of drugs from Mexico.
 Obey also increased the administration's $1.5 billion request to prevent and treat swine flu by $500 million.

-This article appears in the May 9, 2009, edition of National Journal Daily.
+This article appears in the May 9, 2009 edition of NJ Daily.